Summer Lawn Care

 In periods of drought, let the lawn grow a little longer as mowing in heat does cause it more stress, and also a longer lawn will keep much-needed moisture down at the soil where it is needed to soak into the roots instead of evaporating.

 WateringWater is vital for a healthy lawn, and in the summer when it doesn’t rain as much you will need to offer your lawn a drink.

-The thirsty lawn test: If you walk across your lawn, do your footprints disappear quickly?
-If they don’t, then your grass doesn’t have the moisture to perk themselves back up.
+If you walk across your lawn, do your footprints disappear quickly?
+If they don’t, then your grass doesn’t have the moisture to perk itself back up.

 Colour is also a good indication of thirsty grass, if it’s a dull green then it’s trying to tell you something.

-It is best to water in the earlier half of the morning, to give the water time to soak into the soil before it evaporates (so water before 10am).
-If it’s exceptionally thirsty and you need to water twice per day, water again in the early evening (5pm to 7pm) to give time for the grass to dry before the sun sets, so the moisture doesn’t sit on the grass overnight causing more risk of disease.
+It is best to water in the earlier half of the morning, to give the water time to soak into the soil before it evaporates (before 10 am).
+If it’s exceptionally thirsty and you need to water twice per day, water again in the early evening (5 pm to 7 pm) to give time for the grass to dry before the sun sets, so the moisture doesn’t sit on the grass overnight causing more risk of disease.